QuiescentTrip/webapp-social/README.md

 ## Known bugs

 - Console errors.
 The backend tries to reauthorize the user on refresh.
-For some reason.
+(When unthenticated)
+- Maybe not bug- but front end fetches all posts and not in increments.

 ## How to run